UniconLabs/shibboleth-redis-storage-service/README.md

         </bean>

     For more configuration information of the bean, refer to [ https://github.com/redisson/redisson/wiki/14.-Integration%20with%20frameworks ]
-1. Set appropriate configuration in `idp.properties`.
-For example:
+4. Set appropriate configuration in `idp.properties`.
+For example (property value set to the bean id from previous step):

         idp.cas.StorageService=my.RedisStorageService

-1. Restart servlet container
+5. Restart servlet container